nameer-rizvi/jsontxt/README.md

 ## .txt Name

-By default, the name assigned to the .txt file is "db".
+By default, the name assigned to the .txt file is "json".
 If you'd like to save the .txt file under a different name, you can define it using the JSONTXT_NAME environment variable name.